Who are the External Stakeholders in Restructuring?

 Message from Tesla Representatives (Source: Engadget)

-In other words, helping Tesla now would let them reap the benefits in the future over the long term.
+In other words, helping Tesla now would let them reap the benefits in the future.

 The number of suppliers that fulfilled Tesla’s refund request was never publicly disclosed, but it would not be that much of a surprise if a few suppliers actually did proceed with the request and/or at least negotiate contracts favorable to Tesla’s interests.